siddhantsingh9811/kat-social-media/README.md

 did the design in [figma](https://www.figma.com/file/7LFPbs8wLAYQpYzdJAd9eR/Untitled?node-id=0%3A1)

 ## Hosting
-The backend is hosted on digital ocean and the frontend was hosted through Vercel [here](https://kat-five.vercel.app/)
+The backend is hosted on digital ocean and the frontend was hosted through Vercel [here](https://kat-five.vercel.app/) However the backend is no longer hosted so functionality is limited.